yoshitianyi/devops-knowledge-portfolio/README.md

 # DevOps Skill List

-An opinionated skill list to build effecive systems and teams with the CALMS mindset:
+An opinionated skill list to build effective systems and teams with the CALMS mindset:
 Culture – Automation – Lean – Measurement – Sharing.

 *Still under construction.*